josephqiu123/Tinyzero-Reproduce-Mini/README.md

 Traditional RLHF methods, especially those aiming for self-improvement loops seen in state-of-the-art models, often require substantial computational resources, putting them out of reach for many researchers and developers.
 Projects like DeepSeek R1 Zero showcase remarkable capabilities achieved through complex RL techniques but necessitate large-scale infrastructure.

-**TinyZero** emerged as an initiative (often associated with community efforts or specific tutorials) to replicate some of these advanced self-improvement ideas on a much smaller, more manageable scale.
+**TinyZero** ([GitHub Repo: Jiayi-Pan/TinyZero](https://github.com/Jiayi-Pan/TinyZero)) emerged as an initiative to replicate some of these advanced self-improvement ideas on a much smaller, more manageable scale.
 It demonstrates that the core principles can be explored and yield improvements even without massive compute.

-This repository builds upon the spirit of TinyZero and utilizes an `unsloth`-based framework (inspired by or directly adapted from an Unsloth tutorial) to provide a concrete, runnable example of GRPO-based RLHF.
+This repository builds upon the spirit of TinyZero and utilizes an `unsloth`-based framework, directly adapted from the **Unsloth Qwen2.5 GRPO Tutorial** ([Colab Notebook Link](https://colab.research.google.com/github/unslothai/notebooks/blob/main/nb/Qwen2.5_(3B)-GRPO.ipynb#scrollTo=vzOuSVCL_GA9)).
+It provides a concrete, runnable example of GRPO-based RLHF.
+The underlying RL algorithm used is Group Relative Policy Optimization (GRPO); you can learn more about its theory in the [Hugging Face LLM Course - GRPO Section](https://huggingface.co/learn/llm-course/en/chapter12/3a).
 By focusing on efficiency (4-bit quantization, PEFT/LoRA, optimized kernels via Unsloth), it demonstrates the feasibility of performing this type of training on a single, moderately powerful GPU (~40GB VRAM).

 ## Features

 *   **Accessible RLHF:** Designed to run on a single GPU with ~40GB VRAM, significantly lowering the barrier for RLHF experimentation compared to large-scale setups.
-*   **TinyZero Concept:** Implements a GRPO-based RLHF loop inspired by efforts to reproduce advanced RL techniques (like DeepSeek R1 Zero) on a smaller scale.
+*   **TinyZero Concept:** Implements a GRPO-based RLHF loop inspired by efforts to reproduce advanced RL techniques ([TinyZero Repo](https://github.com/Jiayi-Pan/TinyZero)) on a smaller scale.
 *   **Reinforcement Learning (GRPO):** Uses `trl.GRPOTrainer` to fine-tune the LLM based on custom reward signals.
+Learn more about GRPO [here](https://huggingface.co/learn/llm-course/en/chapter12/3a).
-*   **Efficiency (`unsloth`):** Leverages `unsloth` for:
+*   **Efficiency (`unsloth`):** Leverages `unsloth` for faster training and inference, based on their [GRPO tutorial](https://colab.research.google.com/github/unslothai/notebooks/blob/main/nb/Qwen2.5_(3B)-GRPO.ipynb#scrollTo=vzOuSVCL_GA9).
-    *   Faster training and inference.
     *   Memory savings via 4-bit quantization (`load_in_4bit`).
     *   Efficient PEFT (LoRA) implementation.
 *   **Custom Rewards:** Implements two reward functions focused on format adherence and mathematical correctness for the Countdown task.